osiegmar/logback-gelf/README.md

 Latest release
 --------------

-The most recent release is 2.1.0, released June 12, 2019.
+The most recent release is 2.1.1, released November 3, 2019.

 To add a dependency using Maven, use the following: